vercel/next.js/errors/large-page-data.md

 Reduce the amount of data returned from `getStaticProps`, `getServerSideProps`, or `getInitialProps` to only the essential data to render the page.
 The default threshold of 128kB can be configured in `largePageDataBytes` if absolutely necessary and the performance implications are understood.

-To see the data being passed to the page open your site and run this in the devtool's console:
+To inspect the props passed to your page, you can inspect the below element's content in your browser devtools:

 ```sh
 document.getElementById("__NEXT_DATA__").text